PRESENTS:

 Check box to expand answer.

-Yes, if you fit the criteria for one of the four sub-categories.
+Yes, if you fit the criteria for one of the sub-categories.
 You will need to tick the relevant box when submitting your story.
-Entries into these sub-categories will automatically go into the pool to be considered for the shortlist for the major prize and the Readers’ Choice Prize.
+Entries into these sub-categories will automatically go into the pool to be considered for the shortlist for the major prize.

 To enter the First Nations Storytelling Prize, an entrant must be of Aboriginal or Torres Strait Islander descent, identify as an Aboriginal or Torres Strait Islander person and have been accepted as such by the community in which you live, or formerly lived.